codepath/android_guides/Handling-ProgressBars.md

 }
 ```

 Note that for this to work, you must call `requestWindowFeature` as shown above before `setContentView` in `onCreate`.

+**Note:** with API 21 and the latest support v7 library, the [actionbar progress bar has been deprecated](http://stackoverflow.com/a/27090154/313399) in favor of using the Toolbar.

 ## References